h-dashti/Cellular-Automaton/README.md

 # Cellular-Automaton
-Graphical simulation of cellular automaton models
+Graphical simulation of cellular automaton models using C#.